ScrollPrize/scrollprize-website/docs/29_segmentation_tutorial.md

 In order to go back to a "pixel-style" representation, we have to convert the plot in Figure 7 to a pixelized image.
 Notice that in Figure 7 we displayed axes with ticks, this was not a mistake.

 ##### Per-pixel-map and layers
 For every integer couple (x,y) in the figure we insert a new point.
-These coordinates (x,y) will be the integers positions (i,j) of pixels in the rendered image.
+These coordinates (x,y) will be the integers' positions (i,j) of pixels in the rendered image.
 Eventually, we will end up with a number of points way higher than that of the vertices of the mesh.
-We will identify in which triangle of the triangular mesh (in 2D) this points falls and compute its `barycentric coordinates`: three coefficients that allow to define the position of every point in a triangle as a linear combination of the positions of the vertices.
+We will identify in which triangle of the triangular mesh (in 2D) these points fall and compute their `barycentric coordinates`: three coefficients that allow to define the position of every point in a triangle as a linear combination of the positions of the vertices.
 In Figure 8 we show a red point whose position will be `0.2 * vertex1 + 0.3 vertex2 + 0.5 vertex3`.

 <figure className="text-center mx-auto">
   <div className="flex flex-wrap justify-center mx-auto">